 Let me share with you a personal example.
 Some years ago, while in my early-forties, I had a heart attack.
 At the time, I was physically fit and had worked for years to minimize risk factors because of a family history of heart disease.
 My plans did not include dealing with heart disease during my forties, so my disappointment at this new reality of life hit me hard.
-Even now, although my life has regained its sense of balance, I live with the knowledge that in this life, I won't have all that I wanted or envisioned.
+Now, some years later, although my life has regained its sense of balance, I live with the knowledge that in this life, I won’t have all that I wanted or envisioned.

 I share this personal story with you because, like you, I am on the journey of being a Christ-follower, and the journey includes all of our life experiences—both good and bad.
 While we can’t have everything that we want, we can trust that God provides for what we need.
 God is in the business of providing opportunities for us to grow in faith daily.
 And, it seems that most often these opportunities take the form of struggles and trials.